-Cancellation and refund policy:
+Cancellation and Refunds:

 Should cancellation occur prior to 90 days before departure, the initial deposit will be refunded less a $100 fee per person.
-In addition to any airline penalties, the following specified costs are non-refundable: 60-89 days: full deposit; 46-59 days: 50% of program price; 15 - 45 days: recoverable costs only (possible forfeiture of entire program cost); cancellations received less than 15 days from departure will receive no refund.
+In addition to any airline penalties, the following specified costs are non-refundable: 90-61 days: full deposit; 60-46 days: 50% of program price; 45-31 days: recoverable costs only (possible forfeiture of entire program cost); cancellations received 30 days or less from departure will receive no refund.
 Cancellations must be submitted in writing; the date such notification is received by Seminars International, Inc. is the cancellation date.
-Trip cancellation insurance is strongly recommended.
+Trip cancellation insurance is strongly recommended.Exclusions:

 Participants are responsible for ensuring that they meet passport and visa requirements of each country visited.
-If required, passport and visa information must be received by Seminars International 45 days prior to departure; late information will result in additional fees.

-Management and responsibility:
+Management and Responsibility: